Member-Managed vs Manager-Managed LLC (Key Differences)

 Manager-Managed LLC

-If your state does not require a unanimous vote by all owners, you can choose to appoint a manager who will be in charge of making business decisions on the company's behalf.
+If your state doesn't require a unanimous owner vote, you can appoint a manager to handle business decisions on the company's behalf.

 This implies they lack the necessary knowledge to make day-to-day decisions.
 Members can choose the most informed individuals to be managers.